“One night we were in Florence, walking by the river Arno and we discovered that Sheliak was right over our heads at that moment.

 I have worked in various orchestras and have always played a lot of chamber music, my great passion.

-Three years ago, I made a decision that definitely changed my life: I moved to Switzerland to begin a Master Performance in cello with Patrick Demenga.
+A few years ago, I made a decision that definitely changed my life: I moved to Switzerland to begin a Master Performance in cello with Patrick Demenga.

 I love walking in the fresh air and discovering the cities I travel to for work.
 For me, music is energy, instinct and sharing.